-First, we’ll go through the origin of the company, then talk a little bit about their manufacturing process and the verification of purity.
-After, we’ll share some of the most popular essential oils from The Plant Guru and compare it with another popular brand, Young Living.
+In this article, we’ll go through the origin of the company, then talk a little bit about their manufacturing process and the verification of purity.
+After, we’ll share some of the most popular essential oils from The Plant Guru and compare them with another popular brand, Young Living.
 We’ll finish up by answering some related questions and send you on your way with a thorough understanding of this company so you can choose to purchase (or not).
 Let’s dive in!

 The company’s website does not offer much in-depth information on their specific manufacturing process, but they do share the method by which each individual essential oil is made on the sales page for the oils.